mike-fam/csse2002-marking-helper/README.md

 to see all the options.
 Normally you just need to provide the bundle directory for this to work.

-This script will loop through all the assignments in the bundle directory and open each of them in your IDE.
-After finishing marking an assignment, the next one will be opened.
+This script will loop through all the assignments in the bundle directory and open each of them along with the style files in your IDE.
+After finishing marking an assignment, the next one will be opened. _You should only do this __after__ generating all the comments_.

  If you have marked N assignments, specify the `-d` or `--done` option. `--ide` is your editor of choice, by default this is set to `code`, but you can use for instance `subl` or `atom`, remember to install the shell command beforehand if needed.
 Vim doesn't work sorry vim nerdies :(.
 If you want the script to ask for your confirmation before moving on to the next assignment, specify `-c`.